APogue/APogue.github.io/pages/projects.md

 ---

 ## [HERO SECTION - usually styled differently]
-### Building Tools for Institutional Accountability
-A transparent framework for detecting bias in institutional oversight

-[Visual workflow diagram or sample incident analysis screenshot to convey value]

-2. Before/After Comparison:
-	- Before: “Anecdotal complaints, years later”
-	- After: “Systematic evidence, real-time”
-3. The Problem/Solution Visual:
-    - Show chaos/unclear responses → organized/transparent analysis

-[View Sample Analysis or Explore the Framework Button (CTA)]
+### Explore the Framework

----
+A deeper technical dive

+[Cards/buttons that link OUT to sub-pages]

+[View Sample] → links to /research/sample-analysis

+[Read Docs] → links to /research/methodology

+[Get Code] → links to GitHub

+### Current Focus: University Case Study

-## The Problem
+#### The Problem
-- When protests happen on campus...
+- When incidents happen on campus...
 - How do we know if responses are fair?
 - Current oversight relies on...
 - [fourth bullet point]

----

-## The Approach
-[4 key innovations, maybe with icon fonts or emoji]
-- 📊 Structured Evidence Collection: Every incident coded using 20+ variables
-- 🔍 Source-Traceable Analysis: All claims linked to specific documents
-- 🤖 AI-Assisted Consistency: Using Claude API to scale rigorous coding protocols
-- 📂 Open Methodology: Replicable framework others can adapt

----

-## Current Focus: University Case Study

-Frame this as an active, alive project
+This is an active, alive project

 Text + stat box or heatmap/screenshot